Mercure.rocksSponsored by Les-Tilleuls.coop

 When using RSA public keys for verification make sure the key is properly formatted and make sure to set the correct algorithm as second parameter of the publisher_jwt or subscriber_jwt directives (for example RS256).

-Here is an example of how to use environments variables with a RSA public key.
+Here is an example of how to use environments variables with an RSA public key.

 Generate keys (if you don't already have them):